jchristman/meteor-os/README.md

 meteor-os
 =========

 An application manager that sits on top of the https://github.com/jchristman/meteor-application-manager repository to create layered applications.
+See http://meteor-os.meteor.com/ for a live demo.
+You can login with any user with username in {a-z} and password 'asdf'.

 notes
 =====